Trade with France – Overview

 Before moving goods into the Union’s customs territory, an entry summary declaration should be lodged.
 The declaration is mainly intended to enable customs to conduct a risk analysis for security and safety purposes.
 The entry summary declaration must be distinguished from the summary declaration for temporary storage which is a notification of presentation to customs and serves the purpose of registration of the goods.

-Exporters to France can find information about the Import requirements of France from the German Customs website.
+Exporters to France can find information about the Import requirements of France from the French Customs website.

 European Union Customs procedures for import and export can be found here.